-Meng [11] proposed a fast system for human action recognition which was based on very simple features.
+Meng (Meng et al., 2006b) proposed a fast system for human action recognition which was based on very simple features.
 They chose MHI, MMHI, MGO and a linear classifier SVM for fast classification.
 Experimental results showed that this system could achieve good performance in human action recognition.
-Further, they [12] proposed to combine two kinds of motion features MHI and MMHI together and achieved better performance in human action recognition based on a linear SVM\2K classifier [13] [14].
+Further, they (Meng et al., 2006a) proposed to combine two kinds of motion features MHI and MMHI together and achieved better performance in human action recognition based on a linear SVM\2K classifier (Meng et al., 2004) (Farquhar et al., 2005).
 However, both these systems could only work well in specific real-time applications with limited action classes because the overall performance on real-world challenging database were still not good enough.